 The course selection tool is an interactive webpage that allows students to see what courses will count for the regional, thematic, and methods requirements each semester.
 The list of approved courses contains all courses approved for those requirements.

-Starting in the 2014-2015 academic year, sophomores must maintain a 3.0 GPA to remain in the international studies major.
+Sophomores must maintain a 3.0 GPA to remain in the international studies major.
 All students are required to abide by the university's standards for academic integrity.
 And finally, several international studies courses count for honors credit.

 The first point of contact for planning to study abroad is the Croft foreign language advisor.
 These advisors work with each student to determine which programs best match his or her academic interests and language ability.
 Once a student is ready to apply to a program, the University of Mississippi Study Abroad Office handles the application and visa process and serves as the liaison between the University of Mississippi and the host institution.
 The Croft advisors' only role is to approve courses taken abroad for international studies credit.